| | |

 Of course, the chair needed it’s own mini-makeover, complete with Annie Sloan chalk paint in Old White.

-I also dusted off my electric staple gun and used it to quickly update the chair seat cushion as well in this pretty, linen-like fabric:
+As part of this home office makeover, I also dusted off my electric staple gun and used it to quickly update the chair seat cushion as well in this pretty, linen-like fabric:

 This chair is not the most comfortable, but it is oh so gorgeous.
-Eventually, I’ll end up with a more ergonomically correct chair, but for now, I’ll continue to bask in it’s loveliness.
+Eventually, Eventually I will need to source a more ergonomically correct chair (because nailing the right office chair in your home office set up is actually pretty important).

 This post contains affiliate links for your shopping convenience (which means if you make a purchase after clicking a link I will earn a small commission, which helps keep my blog up and running but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.